DUNE/lbne-build/doc/wp.md

 The `UPS` Environment Management System
 ---------------------------------------
-Why the stack is difficult to install

 Though documentation exists for `UPS`, it is out of date and poorly broken down into sections for beginner and experienced users.

-`UPS` itself is not a blocker for LBNE, rather, it is the way that a hard reliance on `UPS` has been built into the tools used to build `art`, `LArSoft` and their client packages.
+Although `UPS` is not ideal (it is noted that Fermilab's own pattern of use `UPS` gives evidence of this) the use of `UPS` itself is not a blocker for LBNE, rather, it is the way that a hard reliance on `UPS` has been built into the tools used to build `art`, `LArSoft` and their client packages.